Every fisher we partner with has generations of experience and adheres to the highest standards of safety and sustainability.

 - Our king crab comes from the Bering and Barents Seas.

 - Our fish products are always wild-caught, not farmed.

 - All of our shrimp and prawns are either American-caught or sourced from responsible international fishers.

 - Check our product pages for specific information on every item.

 At the conclusion of a fishing trip, the king crab or fish is brought inland to be sorted and cleaned.
 All king crab is cooked to perfection before being dipped in a below-freeze brine and getting a quick fresh-water rinse, which creates a protective glaze.
 The final step for fish and king crab is a flash-freezing process that locks in perfect taste and texture.
 Read more about flash freezing.

-Your order is packed in insulated, eco-friendly boxes with liners, air cushions and more than 5 lbs. of dry ice to keep every item continuously frozen until it arrives at your door the next day.
-And if you’re not at home when FedEx swings by, it’ll stay frozen until you get home from work, too.
+Your order is packed in insulated, eco-friendly boxes with liners, air cushions, and more than 5 lbs of dry ice to keep every item continuously frozen until it arrives at your door the next day.
+And if you’re not home when UPS swings by, it’ll stay until you get home from work, too.